fdeblasio/pokeemerald-expansion/README.md

     - Learns Drain Punch by TM

 - Dodrio:
-    - Learns Body Slam and Drill Run by level up
+    - Learns Body Slam by level up

 - Lickitung (not in main game):
     - Atk: 55->65